-Use every tool at your disposal-apps, GPS systems with traffic information, routing and mapping software, DOT websites, radio traffic advisories, etc.-to find work-zone locations.
+Truckers should use every tool at their disposal-apps, GPS systems with traffic information, routing and mapping software, DOT websites, radio traffic advisories, etc.-to find work-zone locations.
 The average first warning before a work zone is only 1,500 feet (20 seconds at highway speeds), according to J.J.
 Keller's "Extreme Road Work" safety video.
 Avoid major construction areas with route changes, when reasonable.
-If avoidance isn't an option, plan your trip so you travel through work zones during off-peak hours-and give yourself extra time.
+If avoidance isn't an option, your drivers should plan their trip so they travel through work zones during off-peak hours-and give themselves extra time.

-PREPARE YOURSELF PHYSICALLY AND EMOTIONALLY
+PREPARE PHYSICALLY AND EMOTIONALLY

-Staying alert and calm is always important when driving, and you need to be on top of your game when traveling through a work zone.
-Get enough rest beforehand, and prepare to be patient.
+Staying alert and calm is always important when driving, and truck drivers need to be on top of their game when traveling through a work zone.
+Your drivers need to get enough rest beforehand, and prepare to be patient.
 Work zones and road rage are a common and particularly dangerous combination.